-- To shutdown the Surveyor MSQ system for a non-routine maintenance procedure or to relocate the instrument - 1.
-If you are using the optional cone wash pump, turn it off by turning its power switch to the Off position. - 2.
-Open the Xcalibur data system by choosing Start > All Programs > Xcalibur > Xcalibur from the Windows desktop. - 3.
-If the Info View is not displayed, choose View > Info View to display it. - 4.
+- 1. If you are using the optional cone wash pump, turn it off by turning its power switch to the Off position. - Open the Xcalibur data system by choosing Start > Programs > Thermo Xcalibur > Xcalibur from the Windows desktop. - 3.
+If the Information view is not displayed, choose View > Info View to display it. - 4.
 Turn off the flow from the LC pump: - a.
-If your LC pump is controlled from the Xcalibur data system, turn it off from its respective Direct Control dialog box or place it in the Standby mode from the Info View Status page. - b.
+If your LC pump is controlled from the Xcalibur data system, turn it off from its respective Direct Control dialog box, or place it in the Standby mode from the Info View Status page. - b.
 If your LC pump is not controlled from the Xcalibur data system, turn it off from its keypad control panel. - 5.
-Right-click the Surveyor MSQ listing on the Status page.
-Then, choose Turn Device Off from the shortcut menu. - 6.
-Right-click the Surveyor MSQ Plus Server in the System Tray portion of the Windows Taskbar.
-Then, choose Vent from the shortcut menu to vent the system.
+Right-click the MSQ Plus listing on the Status page, and choose Turn Device Off from the shortcut menu.

+6. Right-click the Server icon in the system tray of the Windows taskbar, and choose Vent from the shortcut menu to vent the system.
 Venting the system turns off the turbomolecular pump.

-The Server is displayed as an icon in the Windows Taskbar just to the left of the time display.
-See Figure 78.
+The Server is displayed as an icon in the Windows Taskbar just to the left of the time display, as shown in Figure 81.

-Figure 78.
+Figure 81.
 View of taskbar showing the Server icon and the shortcut menu